 Today’s bike ride brings us to lagoons north of the Atacama Saltpan.
 We’ll float in Laguna Piedra, thanks to its salt-dense waters, then walk a few minutes to Cejar Lagoon for a box lunch.
-In the afternoon we’ll enjoy another desert hike that will take approximately 4 hours.
-The adventure begins in Catarpe Valley, known for its ancient Incan cultural remains.
-We’ll follow the San Pedro River to Quebrada del Diablo (Devil’s Gorge) and finish at the most important archaeological sites in the region, the ruins of Pukara de Quitor, a fortified settlement built by the Atacameñans in the 12th century.
+In the afternoon we’ll enjoy another desert hike that will take approximately 3 hours.
+The adventure begins in Death Valley, known for its distinct red tones and breathtaking rock formations.
+If we’re lucky we’ll get to watch brazen sandboarders snake down the dunes.
 STAR GAZING: As the driest place on earth, the star gazing from Atacama Desert is second to none.
 Why not spend tonight observing splendid nebulas and constellations while wine, hot cocoa and sweet snacks are served?

 Pedaling level: Moderate-Difficult

-This morning you have the option of either catching a few extra hours of shut eye or enjoying an optional visit to Tatio Geysers, one of the highest geothermal fields in the world.
-If you choose to visit Tatio Geyser it is completely at your own expense.
-Your day begins around 5am when you depart for the geysers.
-You’ll also enjoy a soft hike near the geysers.
-Alternatively, if you choose to sleep in your day won’t begin until 8am when you’ll begin hiking towards Termas de Puritama.
+If you’re feeling spritely, this morning you have a completely optional excursion to visit the Tatio Geysers.
+But for the majority of us, our day begins around 8am when we’ll begin hiking towards Termas de Puritama.
 Upriver along the Puritama, we discover how the riverbed is the ideal environment for a range of plants, like the Foxtail, Ojalar, Tikara and Cardon cactus.
 The trek ends around noon at the Puritama Thermal Springs where both groups will reconvene and enjoy a boxed lunch together.
 Be sure to unwind in the mineral-rich, 33°C (90° F) water while a symphony of birds like the Andean Ibis and Yellow-Finch serenade you.
 En route you’ll also see Guatin Canyon, where a lukewarm stream flows.
 Tonight you may either enjoy dinner at the hotel or take a transfer into town (not covered) to eat at a local restaurant.

 Length of hike: 2 hours